Virgin Play

-Virgin PLAY S.A. (formerly Virgin Interactive España S.A.) was a Spanish video game distributor, and later a video game publisher.
+Virgin PLAY S.A. (formerly Virgin Interactive España S.A.) was a Spanish video game company that mainly handled distribution of titles in Spain and Portugal.
+The company later expanded to publishing video games throughout European territories.

 History

-In 1995, Virgin Interactive Entertainment and employees Mariele Isidoro and Paco Encinas formed up a Spanish distribution arm for the company, entitled Virgin Interactive Entertainment España S.A., who would market and distribute the company's titles in Spain, and later titles from Interplay Entertainment, Titus Interactive and Swing!
-Entertainment, much like its parent.
-Virgin Interactive España were also the Spanish distributor for titles released by The 3DO Company, Midway Games, Light & Shadow Production, and Midas Interactive.
+Virgin Play began operations in 1995 as Virgin Interactive Entertainment España S.A..
+Formed by employees Mariele Isidoro and Francisco Encinas, it was the Spanish distribution arm of British video game publisher Virgin Interactive Entertainment which marketed and distributed the company's titles in Spain and later released titles from Interplay Entertainment, Titus Interactive and Swing!
+Entertainment in the country, much like its parent.
+Virgin Interactive España was also the Spanish distributor for titles released by The 3DO Company, Midway Games, Light & Shadow Production, and Midas Interactive.

 Separation as Virgin Play

-On May 14, 2002, Virgin Interactive España SA was purchased from Titus Interactive by Tim Chaney along with former Spanish president and founder Paco Encinas.
-The branch was then separated from the main Virgin Interactive company, which Titus Software already owned, and due to this sale, the company could keep its own identity as a Virgin brand.
-On November 1, 2002 the division's name was changed to Virgin PLAY S.A..
-Under the new name, Virgin Play signed deals with companies such as Midway Games, Ignition Entertainment and Koch Media which would allow Virgin Play to distribute their games in the Spanish market.
-Interplay and Titus' games continued to be distributed by the company.
+On May 14, 2002, Virgin Interactive España SA announced that it would undergo a management buyout led by VIE's former CEO Tim Chaney and VIE España's co-founder Francisco Encinas.
+Titus Interactive accepted the deal, which was closed on June 11.
+As part of the buyout, Titus signed an exclusive distribution agreement to allow VIE Espana to remain the distributor for the group's products (Titus, Virgin, Interplay) in Spain.
+In November, the company officially changed their name to Virgin Play.

 By February 2003, the company secured a Spanish distribution deal with Ignition Entertainment.

-In 2004, Virgin Play released the GP32 in Spain, Italy and Portugal in place of Game Park, who went into trading difficulties.
+In 2004, Virgin Play was secured as the distributor of the GP32 console in Spain, Italy and Portugal.
+This was due to the console's manufacturer, Game Park, suffering trading difficulties.